sammyschneider/ProductPlan-Homework/README.md

         + Outside
         + Inside
         + Gym
-6. You may use any front-end libraries you wish to complete the task.
-The Internet is your oyster!
+6. You may use React.js to complete the task.
 7. Use the following API calls to populate any or all parts of page.
 The data returned may not reflect the amounts in the business_overview.png image.
 Assume that the data from these calls is correct.
     - Programs (GET: https://api.myjson.com/bins/5bdb3)
     - Pricing Options (GET: https://api.myjson.com/bins/47axv)